Confluence Connector

 Content normalization

-Confluence pages are stored in Atlassian Document Format (ADF).
-CoreCube converts ADF to clean markdown before chunking:
+Confluence pages are delivered in storage format — Confluence's XHTML-based representation.
+CoreCube converts this HTML to clean text before chunking:

 - Headings → Markdown headings (preserved in heading_path for weighted FTS)